-We have appointed a data protection contact (DPC), Sister Anne Hammersley, to oversee compliance with this privacy notice and the processing by us of personal information about our residents and relatives.
-If our residents or relatives have any questions about this privacy notice or how we handle the personal information referred to in it, they should contact our DPC (via pltcpsisters@gmail.com).
-If our residents or relatives have any complaints about the processing of the personal information referred to in this privacy notice, they have the right to make a complaint to the Information Commissioner's Office (ICO) (www.ico.org.uk), the regulator and supervisory authority for data protection in the UK.
+We have appointed a data protection contact (DPC), Sister Anne Hammersley, to oversee compliance with this privacy notice and the processing by us of personal information about our people.
+If our people have any questions about this privacy notice or how we handle the personal information referred to in it, they should contact our DPC (via pltcpsisters@gmail.com).
+If our people have any complaints about the processing of the personal information referred to in this privacy notice, they have the right to make a complaint to the Information Commissioner's Office (ICO) (www.ico.org.uk), the regulator and supervisory authority for data protection in the UK.